The official definition of the Requirements Traceability Matrix from the Project Management Institute is confusing.

 The RTM that we, project managers, use is a different tool that combines the best of two worlds.

-Use Unique ID for a Requirement
+1. Use a Unique ID for Project Requirements

 First of all, we have a unique ID number for a requirement.